NanoGraf31415926535/Algorithms-with-Python/Cryptographic_Algorithms/info.md

 * **Authentication:** Verifying the identity of the communicating parties.
 * **Non-repudiation:** Preventing a sender from denying that they sent a message.

-Let's look at the categories you've mentioned:
+Let's look at the categories we've mentioned:

 **1. Symmetric-key Cryptography: One Key to Rule Them All**